chaw/r7rs-libs/README.md

   * Larceny 0.99 often cycles with "Unhandled condition" errors when using format (though tests all pass and some examples work fine)
 * printf
 * scanf
-  * Note: sscanf showing some problems in other libraries
+  * Note: scanf and sscanf showing some problems in other libraries
 * getopt
   * provided option-index/option-arg/option-name as parameters to access values
 * comparse